You don’t have to mask in here.

 Enough About Me.
 Let’s Talk About You.

-Most of my clients struggle with looking very put together on the outside—but internally feel very anxious, unsteady and unseen in their relationships.
-They are often pulled in a thousand different directions, overwhelmed by expectations and a strong need to please others.
+Most of my clients look very put together on the outside…but internally feel anxious, unsteady, and unseen.
+They're often pulled in a thousand different directions, overwhelmed by expectations, and so used to masking that they're not sure who they are when no one's watching.

 How I Help